-In March 2010, the Corporation issued the 2010 Water Revenue Refunding Certificates of Participation to refund the previously outstanding 1999 Water Revenue Certificates of Participation, fund a reserve fund and pay the cost of issuance as well as a net original issue premium of \$1,763,503.
-The net original issue premium is being amortized over life of remaining debt.
-Amortization of the premium totaled \$88,175 for the years ended June 30, 2019 and 2018, and is included as a reduction of interest expense.
+In March 2010, the Corporation issued the 2010 Water Revenue Refunding Certificates of Participation (2010 Certificates) to refund the previously outstanding 1999 Water Revenue Certificates of Participation, fund a reserve fund and pay the cost of issuance as well as a net original issue premium of \$1,763,503.
+The net original issue premium was being amortized over life of remaining debt.
+The 2010 Water Revenue Refunding Certificates of Deposit were refunded and defeased by the 2019 Series B Certificates.
+Amortization of the premium totaled \$44,088 and \$88,175 for the years ended June 30, 2020 and 2019, respectively and has been included as a reduction of interest expense.

 Although the refunding resulted in deferred amount on refunding of \$1,247,270, the Corporation in effect reduced the aggregate debt service payments by approximately \$3,253,000 over the next nineteen years and obtained an economic gain (difference between the present values of the old debt and the new debt service payments) of \$2,334,692.
-The deferred amount on refunding is being amortized over the remaining life of the refunded debt.
-Amortization expense totaled \$65,646 and \$65,645 for the years ended June 30, 2019 and 2018, respectively and is included in interest expense.
-The deferred amount on refunding was \$642,782 and \$708,428 at June 30, 2019 and 2018, respectively.
+The deferred amount on refunding was being amortized over the remaining life of the refunded debt.
+Amortization expense totaled \$32,823 and \$65,646 for the years ended June 30, 2020 and 2019, respectively and has been included in interest expense.
+The deferred amount on refunding was \$-0- and \$642,782 at June 30, 2020 and 2019, respectively.